 2024 is looking very promising for this far touring chanteuse - there’s a new EP dropping early 2024, rumours of a live album and a new studio album.
 Plus some very exciting touring opportunities including sharing the stage with Jools Holland again.

-No surprise but 2020 is full of tour dates for Miss Bailey on the road that she really does call home.
-When she arrives near you, don't think twice, get there.
+Miss Bailey really does call the road home & when she arrives near you, don't think twice, get there.
 A great evening and a long musical friendship will be waiting.

 After announcing themselves with debut single ‘Tell Me How It Feels’ in May 2021, it was less than 24 hours before the track toppled Noel Gallagher’s High Flying Birds to take the #1 spot in the iTunes Rock Single Chart.
 Their 4-track eponymous E.P. quickly followed, also claiming the #1 spot on both the iTunes Rock Album Chart and Amazon Rock Best Sellers Chart.
 The debut album ‘January Came Close’ was released on October 28th 2022 and within 24 hours had also reached #1, this time on UK’s Amazon Album Chart - besting Taylor Swift’s new album in the process.

 In November, the band were tapped by guitar icon Peter Frampton, joining him on his Farewell UK tour and playing to capacity crowds including London’s prized Royal Albert Hall.

 They may have taken the scenic route but Cardinal Black are finally here, and they've got plenty of stories to tell.